bengfarrell/rgf-blog/content/blog/2010-10-02-washington-dc-september-2010-georgetown-food-the-tidal-basin-and-fdr-and-jefferson-memorials.md

 ![](http://www.blastanova.com/photoalbum/Adventures/Washington%20DC%202010/wdc072.JPG)

 From there, I moved on to Arlington National Cemetery, but you’ll have to wait for the next blog for that.
-In the meantime, all the photos of the trip are at [our photo website](http://www.blastanova.com/photoalbum/index.html?path=Adventures/Washington%20DC%202010).